web-design-and-development-at-tstc/wdd-virtualbox/imed2349/setup_virtual_hosts.md

 To edit the hosts file on a Mac, open a new Terminal window and run the command `sudo nano /etc/hosts`  You will need to enter your administrator password to be able to open and edit this file.

-Once the hosts file is open, enter the following two lines into the file replacing the `IP_ADDRESS` with the IP address of your virutal machine web server and the domains with your own domains.
+Once the hosts file is open, enter the following two lines into the file replacing the `IP_ADDRESS` with the IP address of your virtual machine web server and the domains with your own domains.

 ```shell
   IP_ADDRESS jdoe.test